-- (1) This Guidance applies to the high manganese austenitic steel plate(hereinafter referred to as "high manganese austenitic steel") for cargo tank in ships carrying liquefied natural gases in bulk or for fuel tank in ships using liquefied natural gases as fuels. - (2) The high manganese austenitic steel used for purposes other than (1) may be applied this Guidance with the approval of the Society. - (3) The requirements other than those specified in this Guidance are comply with the requirements specified in Pt 2, Ch 1, 301, of the Rules.
+- (1) This Guidance applies to the high manganese austenitic steel plate(hereinafter referred to as "high manganese austenitic steel") for cargo tank in ships carrying liquefied gases in bulk or for fuel tank in ships using low-flash point fuels.
+Application is suitable for the following cargoes and/or fuels if authorized by the IGC and IGF Codes: (2023)

+- (A) Butane (all isomers)

+- (B) Butane-propane mixture

+- (C) Carbon Dioxide (High Purity and reclaimed quality)

+- (D) Ethane

+- (E) Ethylene

+- (F) Methane (LNG)

+- (G) Pentane (all isomers)

+- (H) Propane

+- (2) The high manganese austenitic steel used for purposes other than (1) may be applied this Guidance with the approval of the Society.

+- (3) The requirements other than those specified in this Guidance are comply with the requirements specified in Pt 2, Ch 1, 301. of the Rules.